cs1302uga/cs1302-hw7.6/README.md

      * If clicking this button causes the size to decrease to an amount such that a subsequent click would cause the `ImageView` size to become negative, then disable the button.
-If the first button (i.e., for increasing size) is disabled, then enable it.
+     * If the first button (i.e., the one for increasing size) is disabled, then enable it.

    * __Actual Size:__
      The third button (i.e., the one with [`photo_size_actual.png`](resources/photo_size_actual.png)) should return the main `ImageView` object to its default size.
 This can be accomplished by changing the size of the `ImageView` object to the same size as the `Image` object it displays.

-     * If either of the other buttons (i.e., for increasing/decreasing size) are disabled, then enable them.
+     * If either of the other buttons (for increasing/decreasing size) are disabled, then enable them.

    Recommendations: